The Best College in Every State (2026)

 Location: Brunswick, ME

 In addition to being one of the best colleges in Maine, Bowdoin is one of the best liberal arts colleges in the country.
 Bowdoin is also one of the oldest liberal arts colleges in the U.S.—it was founded in 1794, a quarter-century before Maine gained its statehood.
 In 1969, Bowdoin became the first college in the country to offer test-optional admissions.
-Only 56% of its Class of 2025 submitted test scores with their applications
+Only about half of the students accepted in the 2025-2026 admissions cycle submitted test scores with their applications

 Learn more about Bowdoin College and what it takes to get accepted.